 What prompted you to get involved with Make-A-Wish Foundation?

 For me, it’s gratifying to give back to the community.
 I have a soft spot for helping kids, and a friend of mine introduced me to the organization more than 15 years ago.
 I jumped right in and have volunteered with Make-A-Wish Foundation ever since.

 What inspired you to coordinate a Tacky Sweater Day for Make-A-Wish Foundation?

 I wanted to build awareness of the organization and let people know what it does for children and their families.
 Someone might have a family member or neighbor who can benefit from the foundation’s efforts.

 Kaufman Rossin is truly supportive of our employees’ community involvement, and has been instrumental in my fundraising efforts.
 In 2017, we sponsored a Wish in commemoration of the Firm’s 55th anniversary.
 This year, we hope to raise enough money to sponsor a wish for a child in memory of our founder Jay Rossin, who passed away this July.

 The most important thing for me as part of this organization is to make kids’ dreams come true.

 What is your advice for others who are thinking about getting involved in the community?

-Find an organization with objectives you believe in and have a passion for.
+Find an organization with objectives and a mission you believe in and have a passion for.
 Enjoy the volunteer work you’ll be doing and don’t simply participate for business reasons.
 I have a need for giving back, and volunteering with Make-A-Wish satisfies that need.
 You should feel the same way when helping out organizations of your choice.